 Trust in leadership and company vision

 Employees who know you value their input, feedback, and ideas have more confidence and trust in managers, leadership, and the organization.
-People-centric companies that create a culture of transparency and foster inclusivity and trust have employees who thrive because they feel safe to express what they want and need to do their best work. that create a culture of transparency and trust through open communication have employees who thrive because they feel safe to express what they want and need to do their best work.
+People-centric companies that create a culture of transparency and foster inclusivity and trust have employees who thrive because they feel safe to express what they want and need to do their best work.
+Organizations that create a culture of transparency and trust through open communication have employees who thrive because they feel safe to express what they want and need to do their best work.

 Reduced turnover and increased retention rates